snehaheda/payments-library/REST-API/REST-API-Docs/REST_API_Documentation_v2.md

   The Stripe Payload parameter used in __createPaymentMethod__ is returned by the stripe.js.
 Its purpose is to tokenize your customer's credit card data, so payment360's public endpoint doesn't handle raw credit card data directly.
 You can think about this payload as a token.

-  It should have a specific format: a JSON object dumbed to a string.
+  It should have a specific format: a JSON object converted to a string.
 Please see the example above.

 **API Response Structure**
 --------------------------